nickywongdong/wombat/documentation/USER_GUIDE.md

 ### Fuel Economy Analysis
 To be added!

+### Data Log Generation
+A master data log with all AHRS data associated with the appropriate OBD time slots will only be assembled on Axolotl quit.
+Be sure to exit Axolotl using the X button.

 ## FAQ
 ### Why does my screen turn grey when attempting to pair a Bluetooth device?
 This is perfectly normal behavior.
 The infotainment system will block and wait for you to connect your smartphone before any normal operations continue.